-Let me put your doubts to rest and inform that that click you just made, the one that led you here, wasn’t in vain.
-I shall, in fact, be talking about travel quotes, and so what if I find them to be sappy, I respect that many people, very much like yourself, find them to be inspirational.
+Let me put your doubts to rest and inform you that that click you just made, the one that led you here, wasn’t in vain.
+I shall, in fact, be talking about travel quotes, some of the best travel quotes out there, and so what if I find them to be sappy, I respect that many people, very much like yourself, find them to be inspirational.

-That then led to me think – I do think sometimes, especially about inconsequential stuff – what made these quotes so popular.
-What’s the story behind them and wouldn’t it be cool to research the origins of the most famous travel quotes in the history of internet-sphere – word-making is another pastime of mine.
+That then led me to think – I do think sometimes, especially about inconsequential stuff – what made these quotes so popular.
+What’s the story behind them, and wouldn’t it be cool to research the origins of the most famous travel quotes in the history of the internet-sphere – word-making is another pastime of mine.

 No, it would not be cool to research the origins of quotes and I don’t have the time or energy to do that either.
 Instead, it’s much easier to make up stuff and tell you what I, The All-Knowing, believes to be the real truth behind these quotes that are floating around.

-And then, what’s wrong about reading one page of a book.
+And then, what’s wrong with reading one page of a book?
 What if it’s a poem; a really deep, spiritual, inspirational poem that answers all life’s questions?
 What if reading another page would be a waste of time?
 Isn’t it better to have read one page than none at all or even one too many?